 After 2 hours, roll out the dough on a floured board and add the filling.
 Roll the dough into a log, slice into rolls, and place the rolls into a baking pan.
 Cover the baking pan tightly (to prevent the rolls from drying out) and refrigerate up to 16 hours.

 On baking day, remove the pan from the oven and allow the rolls to rise in a warm place until puffy, about 45 minutes.
 Bake until golden brown, then let cool for 20 minutes before frosting.
-Serve warm and enjoy!
+Serve these overnight brioche cinnamon rolls with your morning coffee and enjoy!

 - 3/4 cup (180 g) low-fat milk

 - 1/2 Tbsp (4.5 g) Red Star PLATINUM Yeast